damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 Welcome to GitLab!
 We are happy to have you join our company and to include you in our [team page](https://about.gitlab.com/team/).
 The following are the steps to add yourself to the team page.
-Please follow the links that will guide you to full guides about every step.
+Please follow the links that will guide you to full guides about every step to add yourself locally.
 These are the steps to do this on the GitLab.com User Interface.

 1. Create an account on [GitLab.com](https://gitlab.com/) and take note of your username and password, because you will need them throughout these steps.